 One of the very best ways to arrive in any European city is by train and as a means of transport for getting from one city to the next, particularly throughout the European Union, it has a great deal going for it.
 To begin with there are no long check-in times before stepping on board.
 You can leave it until the last minute to buy a ticket and then sit back and watch the countryside, villages and towns slip past your window.
-If you are bored on the train you can always play online free amazing games at Paris Casino.

 And while in Paris, try the Paris hop on hop off Bus.
 These sightseeing excursion buses are open on the upper level and put you in control.
 When your sightseeing is done hop back on the bus to the next stop on your Paris tour!

 Ah, but it takes much longer we can hear the dedicated flyer say.
 Well, not necessarily.
 In fact it might be quicker than you think, simply because there are less delays; you don’t have to turn up a couple of hours before the flight takes off and you don’t have to travel an hour or more from the airport to get into the centre of the city.
 And then there is the feeling of actually enjoying the train as opposed to the horrible business of jamming yourself into a cheap-ticketed aeroplane, fastening your seatbelt, putting your hands together and praying for the whole thing to end as soon as possible.
 Oh, and there is one more agreeable and very politically correct reason to take the train.
 It’s by far the most environmentally friendly way to travel!

 Having said all that, of course, things can and do go wrong.
 Trains get packed to the gunnels as well, refreshments can be scarcer than water in the desert and you end up struggling with luggage because the racks are groaning with someone else’s bags.